-Using a centralized share provider has only introduced another aggregator and broker of people's interests.
+Using a centralized share provider has only introduced another aggregator and broker of people's data.
 Not all services are equally bad, but be sure to carefully read the terms of service when using any of these providers.
 Note in most cases, using one of these widgets will also load the SDKs for each enabled social network to count engagement such as likes, retweets, etc.

 Alternatives and Suggestions

 The absolute best thing an organization concerned with privacy can do is not include any share links at all.
 That would avoid any direct connection between your visitors and data aggregators.
 However, for many clients, designers, and visitors, having some share capabilities is expected.
-What can developers do to meet the requirements and be responsible for user data?
+What can developers do to meet the requirements and be responsible with user data?

 The answer is pretty simple.
 Use links.
-Each social network has a simple URL that you can use to prepopulate a sharing form with the URL of your content.
+Each social network has a simple URL that you can use to pre-populate a sharing form with the URL of your content.
 At its simplest, these links look something like this:

 Be sure to include the